JonParton/Nextjs_ASWA_Starter/README.md

 ```

 You will also need to start the Azure Function API's if you are using them.
 If you are using VSCode (Recommended!) do this by opening the debug pane in VS code and hit play on the attach to Node.
 You can also do `ctrl-shift-p` and use the `Debug:` commands or just hit `F5`.

+Note for convenience I have included configurations to launch:

+1. Azure Functions and Debug them
+2. Launch Server Side Next.js Debugging
+3. Launch Client Side Next.js Debugging

+For a full debugging experience with debuggers listening on the correct ports you will want to run `yarn dev` then each debug config in order! 🔍🐛🏏

 ## Gotchas to look out for